Gmabatah93/PROJECT_NFL_Combine/README.md

 >   4. Three Cone = 0.016
 >   5. Vertical 0.016

+> _For all models assessed **Forty & Weight** were the most important features effecting the probability of a player being drafted_

 > **Note (Final Model Evaluation):** Although Logistic Regresison using NORMAL preprocessing was the best model overall, LR using **SIMPLE** preprocessing was really close and the benefit it is a much simpler model so moving forward I will be evaluating **Logistic Regression SIMPLE and Random Forrest NONE**.

 ## Partial Dependency